 Splitting axes and mauls come in a range of sizes, too – from small, single-handed hatchet-sized options to long-handled models intended to be swung with both hands.
 The size you’ll pick will depend on the size and toughness of your wood.
 It may well be a wise idea to buy both a single- and double-handed option.

 Read on for our pick of the best splitting axes and our favourite splitting wedges.
 These cover a range of sizes and prices.
 For more information on splitting wood, head to our article on how to chop kindling page.
 And you’ll want to make sure you’ve got something to store your wood, so take a look at our list of the best contemporary log holders.

-9 of the best splitting axes and mauls 2021
+The best splitting axes and mauls 2021

 Bulldog Fibreglass Splitting Axe